 Due to kids being out of school for so long, and the obstacles in our way for returning, many schools are seeing a backlog of evaluations.
 Some schools are asking parents to delay their child’s evaluations simply because they do not have enough staff to get them done in a timely manner.

 Whether or not you agree to that is up to you.
-You could ask for a REED, or for a no-meet addendum to the IEP if there are things you wish to change.
+You could ask for a no-meet addendum to the IEP if there are things you wish to change.

 They agree these evaluations are warranted, they just don’t have the staff to get them done.
 How a hearing officer or administrative judge views this in Due Process will vary.

-Ok, I think I’ve exhausted all the options.
+Ok, I think I’ve exhausted all the options for this topic.
 This post may be updated as situations change or as new questions develop.
 Good luck!